Luke 4: Old Testament references

-Jesus' three temptations (4:1-13)
+Jesus' three temptations (verses 1–13)

-Jesus, as in Matthew 4 and Mark 1, travels into the desert and fasts for forty days.
+Jesus, as in Matthew 4 and Mark 1, travels into the desert, led there by the Spirit, and fasts for forty days.
+The New American Standard Bible suggests that Jesus was "led around by", or "under the influence of" the Spirit in the wilderness.
 He is confronted by Satan, who tempts (or tests) him.
 'Tested' is the preferred wording of several modern translations, e.g. the Contemporary English Version, Expanded Bible and New Testament for Everyone.